The information and links found on this page will assist you in accessing the College wireless network PAW.

 Students – Please verify that you are using your complete Student ID and not your SSN as the Login ID.
 Your Student ID begins with a letter and is followed by 8 numeric digits.
 If you are still unable to log in, you may call the Registration office to have your password reset.

 Faculty/Staff - Please verify that you are using your network ID and password (example: email address = firstname.lastname@example.org; network ID = doej).
-If you are still unable to log in, you may call the IT Help Desk to have your password reset.
+If you are still unable to log in, you may call the Service Desk to have your password reset.

 Who can use the wireless network?